ryanatkn/gro/src/task/README.md

 export const task: Task = {
 	run: async ({args, invokeTask}) => {
 		await doSomethingFirst();
-		// This wraps Gro's `test` task, but it doesn't have to!
-		// It's possible to `import {task as groBuiltinTestTask} from '@feltcoop/gro/dist/test.task.js'`
-		// and then call `groBuiltinTestTask.run` directly,
-		// but that loses the benefits discussed in the `invokeTask` section above. await invokeTask('gro/test', {...args, optionally: 'extended'}, newEventEmitterForSubtree);
+		await invokeTask('gro/test', {...args, optionally: 'extended'}, newEventEmitterForSubtree);
 		await andAfterIfYouWant();
 	},